cmditch/mel-bew3/README.md

 ## Why Elm?

-If one were to sum up the experience of programming in Elm in two words: **Fearless Refactoring**
+Sum up the experience of programming in Elm in two words: **Fearless Refactoring**
-This is by no means the only pleasantry Elm has to offer.
+But this is by no means the only pleasantry Elm has to offer.

 Elm's claim to fame is zero runtime exceptions.
 Elm's compiler and static types are your best friends.
 Both from an error catching standpoint, but just as importantly from a domain modeling perspective.